MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 -	Exchange 2019
 -	SharePoint 2019
 -	VMware [vSphere 6.7 and 7.0](back-up-vmware.md#vmware-vsphere-67-and-70)
--	System Center Virtual Machine Manager 2019.
-[Learn more](dpm-protection-matrix.md).
+-	System Center Virtual Machine Manager 2019 [Learn more](dpm-protection-matrix.md)

 ### Faster backups with Tiered storage using SSDs
 DPM 2016 introduced [Modern Backup Storage](./add-storage.md?preserve-view=true&view=sc-dpm-2016), improving storage utilization and performance.
-MBS uses ReFS as underlying file system and is designed to make use of hybrid storage such as tiered storage.
+MBS uses ReFS as the underlying file system and is designed to make use of hybrid storage such as tiered storage.

-To achieve the scale and performance by MBS we recommend using a small percentage (4% of overall storage) of flash storage (SSD) with DPM 2019 as a tiered volume in combination with DPM HDD storage.
+To achieve the scale and performance by MBS, we recommend using a small percentage (4% of the overall storage) of flash storage (SSD) with DPM 2019 as a tiered volume in combination with DPM HDD storage.
 DPM 2019 with tiered storage delivers 50-70% faster backups.
 [Learn more](add-storage.md#set-up-mbs-with-tiered-storage).

 ### Support for Central Monitoring
 With DPM 2019, all DPM-A customers (customer connected to Azure) have the flexibility of using Central Monitoring, a monitoring solution provided by Microsoft Azure Backup.